aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 Since the files in `.manifest` associate paths and integrity hashes, we can construct a list of `(url, hash)` pairs, from which we can construct FODs.

+To reduce the amount of fetched files, we can parse the moduleGraph.

+Required files can occur in multiple places:

+- importers: the keys of `.moduleGraph{1,2}`,
+- imported: the values of `.moduleGraph{1,2}.<path>.depedencies[i].{specifier,argument}`
+- exporters: the values of `.exports`

+By combining those three lists and making entries unique, we can create a list of all the required files, and only those.
+Mind that the values in `imported` use relative paths, so we need Unix path resolution logic to resolve those to absolute URLs, to fetch from.

 Like this we can fetch all necessary resources from the JSR, using just the information in the lock file, without needing to specify a hash in Nix.